 The Well's elite team of massage therapists has advanced training in a wide range of bodywork modalities.
-Swedish and deep tissue massage form the basis for our therapeutic sessions, and practitioners tailor sessions according to each client's needs and goals.
+Swedish and deep tissue techniques form the basis for our therapeutic sessions, and practitioners tailor sessions according to each client's needs and goals.
 Many practitioners incorporate Eastern modalities (acupressure, shiatsu, reflexology, Reiki, Thai) or advanced Western techniques (neuromuscular/triggerpoint therapy, positional release/strain counterstrain, myofascial release) in their practice as well.
 Not sure what kind of massage you want?
 Read more about the modalities we offer: